mjrgh/PinscapePico/ButtonLatencyTester2/README.md

 speed-of-light timing, in the nanosecond range.
 So there's virtually no time uncertainty.
 On the Pico, the reception of an SOF packet triggers a hardware interrupt from the USB adapter, so the CPU is looped in on the SOF event within a few hundred nanoseconds.
+(The Pico's RP2040 CPU interrupt response latency is around 200ns.)
 The BLT-II firmware intercepts this interrupt, and records the time of the SOF on the Pico's microsecond clock.
 The result is accurate to about +/- 2 microseconds after taking into consideration the CPU's response